- Complaints handling in Wales is governed by the National Health Service (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011.

 There are two stages to the Welsh complaints procedure:

-- Stage 1: local resolution (by the hospital or practice)
+- Stage one: local resolution (by the hospital or practice)

-- Stage 2: Public Services Ombudsman for Wales.
+- Stage two: Public Services Ombudsman for Wales.

 The MDU has extensive experience in assisting with complaints, and members can contact us at any stage of the procedure.